 In Santa Ana, many key zoning decisions were made in the early- to mid-20th century, during an era when documents were not always preserved or are challenging to find now in digital format.
-You're more likely to find what you're looking for in public libraries, university archives, and government archives.
+You're more likely to find what you're looking for in public libraries, university Books on this topic archives, and government archives.
 The Santa Ana city library's history room had a trove of planning department and planning commission documents that outlined key zoning decisions.